 According to Modern Fertility, “we called eight clinics in the San Francisco Bay area to understand how much hormone testing costs.
 Across the clinics, the initial consultation ranged from $225 to $1050.
 The cost of blood work ranged from about $800 to $1500, but this price can depend on a variety of factors including how many hormones are tested, if the clinic relies on a third-party lab for testing, and how many tests the doctor recommends or requests.
 Assuming insurance or your employer doesn’t cover fertility testing, these are out-of-pocket costs.”

 Considering my current status, the convenience of Modern Fertility’s at-home testing kit made the most sense for me – due to the ease of testing and approachable price point.

 So, how much is a hormone test from Modern Fertility?

 The Modern Fertility at-home fertility testing kit is $159, but you can save $10 with my exclusive discount code.

 Here’s what you receive with your testing kit:

-- access to raw data so you can easily chat with your doctor about your results
+- Access to your raw data results so you can easily chat with your doctor about your results

-- 1:1 consultation from a fertility nurse and access to weekly “Egginar” webinars for more support
+- A 1:1 consultation from a fertility nurse and access to weekly “Egginar” webinars for more support

 When compared to the standard prices for fertility testing, it’s no doubt Modern Fertility is making fertility testing more accessible to women around the country.